 Do you have any insecurities you have been trying to keep at bay?
 If so, you can expect your soulmate to bring them to the surface.
 This occurs so you can finally deal with them and get rid of them once and for all.
 Actually any unresolved issues, especially when it comes to relationships, can be renounced as well.
 Getting rid of them will evolve you to a better person of yourself.

-There are other forms of the soulmate mirror in that we often find in a soulmate someone who shares the same tastes in music, art, food choices and even lifestyle.
-Soulmates often discover their life paths have been a similar journey, sharing many synchronicities although they were living separate lives.
-For example, your grandmothers may have both been born in the same little town in a foreign country.
+There are other forms of the soulmate mirror where we find in a soulmate someone who shares the same tastes in music, art, food choices and even lifestyle.
+Soulmates discover their life paths have been a similar journey, sharing many synchronicities although they were living separate lives.
+For example, your grandmothers were born in the same little town in a foreign country.
 Such striking parallels are validation from the Universe of the soulmate connection.

 If Miranda wants Tom to be strong, shouldn’t she be strong herself?
 If Miranda wants Tom to believe in their soulmate connection, shouldn’t she?
 Miranda should be leading by example, as in an example of strength.
 By showing Tom weakness, she is feeding his insecurity as well as hers.

-Because soulmates often mirror one another it is easy to get caught up in what they are reflecting.
+Because soulmates mirror one another it’s easy to get caught up in what they are reflecting.
 What needs to be done at times like this is to see what they are projecting, then go inward.
 What has their negative projection brought to your surface?
 That is what you must deal with.
 Don’t mirror their negativity back to them, it will only grow, and how can that help?
 Mirroring, even the negative side of it, can be a great thing for soulmates if they only learn the lessons brought to them and make the changes necessary to make themselves better people.